cs106l/textbook/src/05-containers/01-sequence-containers.md

 ### Behind the scenes

 The issue with `std::vector<T>` was its use of a single allocation: all of the elements must move after the point of insertion. `std::deque<T>` solves this by splitting up the allocation into multiple fixed-size allocations.
-To keep track of where the in-use region begins and ends, `std::dequeu<T>` uses a `begin` and `finish` index (in reality, these are <abbr title="An abstraction enabling traversal of container elements sequentially without exposing the underlying data structure">iterators</abbr>, which are discussed in a later chapter, not indexes as shown below).
+To keep track of where the in-use region begins and ends, `std::deque<T>` uses a `start` and `finish` index (in reality, these are <abbr title="An abstraction enabling traversal of container elements sequentially without exposing the underlying data structure">iterators</abbr>, which are discussed in a later chapter, not indexes as shown below).
 Consider the following example:

 ```cpp
 std::deque<int> d { 4, 5, 6, 7, 8, 9 }; `[]`